cfreer/PerfectTeam/reports/weekly_status_report_7.md

 - update database as required

 #### Progress and Issues
+This week I worked on peer reviewing other projects at the same time as working on updating the database with the images for the players and teams.
+I have been working on cleaning the data and making sure the information is accurate based on the current season.
+For me to be able to work on the images I had to clean the data using a python script to retrieve and map the data for our tables.

 #### Plans and Goals
+-- Help the team with the final release
+-- Help with the documentation and video for next assignment -- Clean and update accurate information for the team

 ### 5. Ned
 #### Goals From Last Week